 BIOPRO’s task is to map the status quo of the digitalization “ecosystem” in participating regions (Baden-Württemberg, Italy, Lower Austria, Slovenia and Switzerland).
 BIOPRO willdevelop a methodology to analyze the needs of SMEs with a special focus on natural fibre-based value chains.
 It will also identify bottlenecks as well as key factors that would enable SMEs to exploit the digitalization potential.
 In addition to this, BIOPRO will host a Policy Action Forum to bring policy makers from different sectors (digitalization, rural development and bioeconomy) together to begin sharing experiences and to validate the roadmap.

-Smart SMEs was launched at a kick-off meeting in Bern on 24 July 2019.
+Smart SMEs was launched at a kick-off meeting in Bern in July 2019.
 The meeting took place at the Swiss Center for Mountain Regions (SAB), the lead project partner.
 The other partners are the Department for Economic Development, Research and Labour of the Autonomous Province of Trento (Italy), Hub Innovazione Trentino - Fondazione (Italy), ecoplus, the Business Agency of Lower Austria, the Faculty of Electrical Engineering and Computer Science at the University of Maribor (Slovenia), Poly4EmI - Anteja ECG (Slovenia), and BIOPRO Baden-Württemberg GmbH (Germany).

 The project is funded with 309.833,33 Euro, incl. co-financing of 278.850,00 Euro by the European Commission through the Alpine Region Preparatory Action Fund (ARPAF), and will run 22 months until the end of May 2021.
 Along with AlpLinkBioEco, CirculAlps and ARDIA-Net, this is the fourth Alpine project involving BIOPRO.